-The layoffs, combined with 200 of the roughly 250 people whose work was tied to those fields and accepted jobs with Hilcorp, represent about 17 percent of the total number of BP employees and contractors in Alaska, Patience said.
+The layoffs, combined with the 200 people who have accepted jobs with Hilcorp, represent about 17 percent of the total number of BP employees and contractors in Alaska, Patience said.
 BP has 2,725 employees and direct contractors in the state; of that total, 2,250 are employees.

 When the sale was announced in April, employees were told "the entire business is going to look different at the end of this," Patience said.

 "The Alaska business is still very important to BP.
 It's just a smaller business than it was before," she said.

 The sale, which Patience said is expected to close later this year, involved all of BP's interests in the Endicott and Northstar oil fields and a 50 percent interest in the Liberty and Milne Point fields.
 It also included BP's interests in the oil and gas pipelines associated with those fields, BP said in April.